menehune23/arduboy-dotmg/README.md

 > More pictures in the [assets](assets) folder!

-Game cartridges are so nostalgic!
-And Arduboy is all about the nostalgia.
 Designed to remind you of the early days of handheld gaming, dotMG combines game cartridges with Arduboy greatness!

 ## Features